WGLab/mutformer/README.md

 ### Pretraining:

-We have included out pretraining data in this repository.
+We have included our pretraining data in this repository.

 The format should be a txt with each line containing one sequence.
 Each sequence should be trimmed/split to a maximum of a fixed length (in our case we used 1024 amino acids).